 LITTLE HOUSE ON THE PRAIRIE is set in the late 19th century and centers on the Ingalls family, who live in the growing pioneer town of Walnut Grove, Minnesota.
 Hardworking farmer Charles Ingalls (Michael Landon) and his wife, Caroline (Karen Grassle), rely on their devotion to each other and their family to see them through the daily trials of early settlement life.
 Cooperation and generosity are essential to everyone's survival in such a small, isolated town.
 Together the residents endure harsh weather, plagues, and droughts that threaten their livelihood.

 Based on Laura Ingalls Wilder's autobiographical books, Little House on the Prairie originally ran on NBC from 1974 to 1983.
 Thanks to syndication and DVDs, it continues to provide quality family entertainment.
 It's an ageless TV classic that ought to be on every family's watch list.
 On sheer entertainment value, the show sets the standard with rich characters, intuitive acting, and interesting story lines.
 But its truest merit lies in making historical TV so enriching and entertaining to watch.

 Families can talk about...

 Families can talk about American pioneers.
 What challenges did they face?
 Could you have persevered the way they did?
 How were their lives different from ours today?
 How were they the same?
-Families can also compare the series to Laura Ingalls Wilder's original books: What do the books and the show have in common?
+Families also can compare the series to Laura Ingalls Wilder's original books: What do the books and the show have in common?
 How are they different?